Code-Institute-Submissions/tenerim-milestone1/README.md

 * This also ensured the text aligned appropriately for the screen size chosen.

 ## Deployment
-This project was deployed to GitHub Pages: https://github.com/tenerim/milestone1
+This project is hosted through GitHub Pages: https://tenerim.github.io/milestone1/

+All code is saved to the following repository in github: https://github.com/tenerim/milestone1

 ## Credits
 * Footer